How to Start a Travel Blog

 We've talked a little bit about them so far, but plugins are extremely useful for your site.
 If you want to find new plugins to install and modify ones you currently have running, then come to this section.

-When you create your blog, you may want to have it available as read-only.
+When you create your travel blog, you may want to have it available as read-only.
 However, you also have the option of making it more interactive and give your users accounts and actions.
 If you reach this point, use this section to manage your user accounts.

 Date and time

-Insights is a useful option if you want to track traffic to your website and understand the statistics of your users.
+Insights is a useful option if you want to track traffic to your travel blog and understand the statistics of your users.
 This is a great basic option for analytics.
 However, Google Analytics is the option you should aim for once you get your feet on the ground.
 You should be able to see these on your dashboard as well.

 If you have zero experience with WordPress, the breakdown of all these menu options may feel overwhelming.
 But once you actually get online and explore them on your own, you will catch on and feel more comfortable.